awbsmith/Geodesy.jl/README.md

 ```

-#### A Note on Datums vs Ellipsoids
+#### A note on datums vs ellipses

 Datums contain more information than just the reference ellipse.
 Two different datums can use the same ellipse but have differenent centers (relative to a point on the Earth's surface, or have different reference poles / meridians.
-Comparing points in the different datums requires having a transforming to align the two ellipses.
+Comparing points in the different datums also requires having a transforming to align them.
 As an example,

 ```julia